 Sort your diamonds into numerical order, and choose a container to keep the packets in.
 The number on each packet matches the key on the canvas.
-For easier access to the diamonds, many people prefer to use a diamond organiser box.
+For easier access to the diamonds, many people prefer to use a diamond organiser box or case.

 Starting in one corner of your canvas, peel back a small part of the protective covering to reveal the adhesive.
 Decide which symbol you would like to begin with and find the corresponding packet of diamonds.

 Only peel back the section you will be working on, and re-cover the canvas after each session.

 Tip some diamonds into the tray and shake it gently from side to side so that most diamonds have the faceted side facing up.

 Dip the pen into the wax, pick up a diamond and place it onto the corresponding symbol on the canvas.
 Make sure each diamond is placed with the flat side to the canvas.

 Once the pen no longer picks up diamonds, dip it into the wax again.

 Don’t worry if you put a diamond in the wrong place, simply use the tweezers to remove it!

 Flatten your canvas for a few hours with something heavy - if you can wait that long before starting!